YoureWaifuABest/LuluMathBot/README.md

 2. Download Riot's datadragon and untar it into the location of the repo.
 3. Add your bot's token to bottoken.py
 4. Launch it and it'll probably work.

+### Disclaimer
+LuluMathBot isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.